forsbergapp/app_portfolio/README.md

 	third party libraries and module dependencies for performance and better maintainability with code you have control over.
 	Microservice architecture using circuitbreaker and message queue.
-	Services included are batch, geolocation, mail, PDF and worldcities.
+	Services included are batch, geolocation, mail and worldcities.
 	Continuous deployment implemented using batch server with scheduled git pull requests and automatic restart of Node.js using pm2 managed processes.
 	Runs in Node.js using Express framework.